BlissRoms-x86/Documentation/knowledgebase/troubleshooting/disable-touchpad.md

    ```bash
    getevent -ql
    ```
-2. Tap on the touchpad, and the command will show input events associated with that touchpad.
+2. Tap on the touchpad, and the command will display input events associated with that touchpad.
-3. Once you've determined the correct event number (eventX), use the same command to disable it:
+3. Once you've determined the correct event number **X** (eventX), use the same command to disable it:
    ```bash
    echo remove > /sys/class/input/eventX/uevent
    ```

-By following these steps, you can successfully disable your laptop's touchpad on Bliss OS to avoid accidental touches.
-Should you need to re-enable the touchpad, a reboot of the system will restore its functionality, or you can trigger the uevent to re-add the device if needed:
+Congratulations, now you should have successfully disabled your laptop's touchpad.
+Should you need to re-enable the touchpad, reboot the system or trigger the uevent to re-add the device:
    ```bash
    echo add > /sys/class/input/eventX/uevent
    ```